Case study

 A search and filter layer now surfaces key resources, specs, and case studies without making people dig.

-I worked closely with Rachel on the copy — we treated it as part of the design, not something that came after.
+I worked closely with Rachel on the copy.
+We treated it as part of the design, not something that came after.
 We built the wireframes and words side by side, shaping each section around what the message needed to do.

 That collaboration made everything sharper: every heading had intent, every block earned its space.
 The result was smoother, faster, and way higher quality.
 Design serving copy, copy serving design, exactly as it should be.